chip-red-pill/MicrocodeDecryptor/README.md

 2. What kind CPUs are supported?

-Microcode format depends from CPU generation.
+A microcode update decryption key depends from CPU generation.
 We've extracted keys for Intel Gemini Lake (Goldmont Plus microarchitecture) and Intel Apolo Lake (Goldmont microarchitecture) generation.
 See [List of Supported CPUs](#list-of-supported-cpus)

 3. How you had extracted the keys?